 Retailers, restaurants, and service businesses use POS software to track sales and inventory, but many also integrate with payroll software for scheduling, time tracking, tips, and commissions.
 POS systems with a time and attendance feature make it easy to transfer hours to payroll software; with the click of a button (or a few), work hours are imported, and paychecks are calculated.

 Square POS is a free point-of-sale system that’s easy to set up and seamlessly integrates with other Square products.
-To learn about POS software that integrates with more payroll providers, check out the Best POS Software for 2020.
+To learn about POS software that integrates with more payroll providers, check out the Best POS Software.

 - Flexibility: With integrations (as opposed to an all-in-one system), you can select the software that suits your needs and budget.
 You may even find freeware or free plans that do what you want and that work with your payroll software.